MuSuareZ/Wolf3D/README.md

 # Creating a map

-This is the smallest square possible you can create.
+This is the smallest square possible that you can create.
 It's mandatory to have walls on map limits and at least one floor spot to place the character.

 > 1 1 1